 - Proof of identity and right to work in the UK

-- Reference checks for the past 5 years of employment
+- Reference checks for the whole of the previous 3 years of employment

 - Proof of qualifications, if relevant to the role